-Students from both local high schools will canvass the community next Wednesday, Sept.
-26, beginning after school into the early evening.
+Students from both local high schools will try to knock on thousands of doors Wednesday, Sept.
+25, seeking donations for the United Way.
+The canvass will begin after school and continue into the early evening.

-Washington High School students will get started about 2:30 p.m. and continue until 5:30 p.m. and St. Francis Borgia Regional High School students will canvass from 3 to 6 p.m.
+Washington High School students will get started at about 2:15 p.m. and continue until 5:30 p.m. and St. Francis Borgia Regional High School students will canvass from 2:30 to 6 p.m.

-Strubberg said the community canvass helps raise much needed funds and awareness of the United Way campaign, as well as promotes volunteerism among local teens.
+“The community canvass helps raise much needed funds and awareness of the United Way campaign, as well as promotes volunteerism among local teens,” she said.

 The door-to-door drive is a long-standing tradition of the United Way, formerly known as the United Fund and prior to that, the Community Chest.
 The canvass dates back to the late 1950s when the fire whistle was used to signal the start of the drive.

 Anyone interested in driving is asked to call the United Way office, 636-239-1018.